tewarid/cv/readme.md

 # Resume

-Thank you for the interest in my [Resume](resume.md).
-Please get in touch if you need any details or references via devendra.tewari@gmail.com.
+Thank you for the interest in my [résumé](resume.md).
+Please get in touch via devendra.tewari@gmail.com, if you need any details or references.

 ## PDF Format